 Recruitment & Eligibility

-First semester freshmen and transfer students must wait until their second semester at NJIT to participate in recruitment and join a fraternity or sorority.
+First semester freshmen and transfer students must wait until their second semester (12 completed credits) at NJIT to participate in recruitment and join a fraternity or sorority.
 This is in order for you to establish a strong GPA as a student prior to committing to membership in a life-long organization.
 Recruitment events for all chapters typically take place within the first three weeks of each semester.
 You must be fully matriculated as an Undergraduate student at NJIT in good standing and have a cumulative GPA of a 2.5 to be eligible.
 EOP students must wait one full year before joining.